Reevin/python_codelou/README.md

 # python_codelou
 Thursday Class Repository Workarea

-After pulling the repo, unzip the data file into the main working directory.
+Changed the code to automatically unzip and delete the csv file.
+No manual unzipping required.